Geography Subject Leader: Miss H Clarke

 Our Geography Curriculum Implementation:

-The geography curriculum at St. Aidan’s is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.
+The geography curriculum at St. Aidan’s is based upon the 2014 Primary National Curriculum in England and EYFS Framework, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.
 Teachers plan lessons for their class using our progression of knowledge and skills document.
 Teachers can use this document to plan their geography lessons suitable to their class’s interests and what they want to learn.
 The progression document ensures the curriculum is covered and the skills/knowledge taught is progressive from year group to year group.

 When teaching geography the teachers should follow the children’s interests to ensure their learning is engaging, broad and balanced.
 They ensure that pupils are motivated and nurtured to reach their full potential.